 - An Academy Called Pain (1999)

 - Walk Carefully Around the Dead (1998)

 - Let None Deal Treacherously (1980)

-- Home Sweet Homochitto (Christian
+- Home Sweet Homochitto (Christian and historical)

 - A Lamp Unto My Feet-A Light Unto My Path